 Once children have learned the first stage of letters (recognise, sound, write and use) and the heart words they will apply what they know by reading structured books that contain a combination of heart words and decodable words.
 They will also use these words to write phrases and sentences.
 This will form part of the classroom programme.

-Stages 5 to 7 move beyond single letter sounds to sounds represented by different groups of letters with some rules to understand when to use them e.g /a/ as in ai and ay no English words end in i so ai is always in the middle of a word, ay is at the end of a word.
+When children have achieved this they move beyond single letter sounds to sounds represented by different groups of letters with some rules to understand when to use them e.g /a/ as in ai and ay – no English words end in i so ai is always in the middle of a word, ay is at the end of a word.

 Again children will apply what they have learned by reading structured books that contain heart words or words they can get to by decoding and writing more detailed sentences.
 This will again form part of the classroom programme.